-Note: Just something to keep in mind when making this soap, if you have sensitive skin it is wise to use less essential oils, as some of the oils can be irritating to sensitive skin.
-The coconut oil acts as a carrier oil, but still use caution and test a little on your skin before using, just in case.
+*If you have sensitive skin, it’s wise to use less essential oils as some of the oils can be irritating to sensitive skin.
+The coconut oil acts as a carrier oil, but still use caution and test a little on your skin before using.

 - 15 drops clove essential oil

 - 10 drops tea tree oil